rmdir Command in Linux with Examples

 Removing Directories Recursively

-While rmdir itself doesn’t support recursive removal you can combine it with the find command to achieve this:
+While rmdir itself doesn’t support recursive removal, you can combine it with the find command to target empty directories safely:

 Displaying Verbose Output